mariovyord/tiny-terminal/README.md

 # Tiny Terminal CSS

 **Tiny Terminal CSS** is a lightweight, retro-inspired CSS framework designed to bring the aesthetic of classic terminals and "movie hacker" vibes to your web projects.
-Perfect for developers who love the nostalgic glow of green text on a dark background.

-Inspired by the simplicity of semantic HTML and the timeless charm of terminal UIs, as well as the bold design of [Tiny Brutalism CSS](https://github.com/pruger/tiny-brutalism-css).
+It focuses on styling semantic HTML elements directly, avoiding the use of custom classes to ensure simplicity and maintain semantic integrity.

 **No frameworks.
 No dependencies.
 Just pure CSS.**